This guide will teach you how to install Kloxo MR on Centos 7.

 - If you want to access it over an SSL connection:

-We recommend connecting over the SSL to keep your passwords and data encrypted during transfer.
+We recommend connecting over the SSL to encrypt your passwords and data during transfer.
 Otherwise, the data will be sent via plain text.

-You will be able to connect to the web interface successfully without any problems.
+You can connect to the web interface successfully without any problems.
 However, if the connections will not be set in place, you should make some changes in your firewall to allow traffic from ports 7777 and 7778.

-Also, note that the default username and password is admin.
-You will be able to change this once you log in to the dashboard or during the installation process.
-We hope that this tutorial helped you set up Kloxo-MR successfully on CentOS 7.
+Also, note that the default username and password are admin.
+You can change this once you log in to the dashboard or during installation.
+We hope this tutorial helped you set up Kloxo-MR successfully on CentOS 7.